 L.O.F.T. is located at 53 Broadway Street.

 These tours walk you through downtown Asheville, taking you to sample food and drinks at a handful of different restaurants.
-Plus, the tour guide often offers a bit of history of the city.
+Plus, the tour guide often offers a bit of history of the city and explains the architecture of Asheville’s art deco buildings.

 We’ve done a food tour through Eating Asheville before and absolutely loved it.
 We had everything from pizza to Ethiopian cuisine to arepas.
 The restaurant selections change from time to time, but I’m sure no matter what restaurants you get to visit it is always a blast.